-Future minimum operating lease rental receipts relating to the trading properties owned by the Group is set out in the following table:
+Future minimum operating lease rental receipts relating to the trading properties owned by the Group are set out in the following table:

-Group 2018 €'000 2017 €'000
+Group 2019 €'000 2018 €'000

-Less than one year 12,140 11,614
+Less than one year 12,504 12,140

-Between one and five years 48,561 46,382
+Between one and five years 50,017 48,561

-More than five years 160,175 158,813
+More than five years 155,895 160,175

-Total future minimum operating lease receipts 220,876 216,809
+Total future minimum operating lease receipts 218,416 220,876

-Operating lease receivables comprise leases held by NARPS (2017: NARPS and NAPM).
+Operating lease receivables comprise leases held by NARPS.

-Operating leases in NARPS relate to the trading properties owned by the Company with lease terms of 20 years and 9 months.
-Certain lessees have an option to purchase the units of property at the open market value of the property, discounted by 10%, for a period of 6 months commencing on the fourteenth year of the lease term.
+Operating leases in NARPS relate to the investment properties owned by the Company with lease terms of 20 years and 9 months at origination.
+Lessees have an option to purchase the units of property at the open market value of the property, discounted by 10%, for a period of 6 months commencing on the fourteenth year of the lease term.
+NARPS is responsible for the structural repair for any damage to the investment properties which has not been caused by the lessee or sub-lessee.